andrewlee977/shipping-dashboard/README.md

 ### Target Variable
 • `Reached_on_time` – It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.
 Switched to 1 = Reached on time and 0 = Not reached on time.

+### Tools
+This dashboard was built using Dash by Plotly.
+The predictor uses a trained Gradient Boosting Classifier model from Sci-kit Learn's library.
+This application is being served on AWS via Heroku.

+### Improvements
+In order to improve this dashboard, I would first work on improving the model.
+Although I delivered the model after a round of tuning using Sci-kit Learn's GridSearch, the model is currently held back by noise from a few of the existing features in the dataset.
+Removing these features would improve the model.
+For the purpose of this project, I decided to leave most of the features in training the model for the sake of interactivity.

+I would also improve the UI/UX.
+I acknowledge this isn't the best looking dashboard but is an MVP that would be delivered to a stakeholder such as a supply chain/logistics manager.
+This is the product of a week's worth of work, so improvements can definitely be made, and more visualizations would be great for a more comprehensive analysis of the shipping data.
+Thanks for taking the time to explore!"""),